nikola-m/freeCappuccino-dev/examples/cylinder-vonKarmanVortexStreet/README.md

 `gmsh cylinder_ogrid.geo -3 -o cylinder_ogrid.su2`

-Note: We have saved mesh in su2 format - which is possible in Gmsh.
-We do that becasue of the conversion utility that we have, and which we will call in following step.
-If you haven't done it - you will need to compile this utility - which is located in 'utilities' folder of freeCappuccino.
+Note: We have saved mesh in _SU2_ format - which is possible in Gmsh.
+We do that becasue of the mesh conversion program that we have, and which we will call in the following step.
+If you haven't done it - you will need to compile _su2ToCappuccino_ which is located in 'utilities' folder of freeCappuccino.
 This program will create mesh files for our simulation.

 Create the folders:
 `mkdir polyMesh vtk vtk/mesh 0`